 Cognitive science has demonstrated that we forget more than 60% of what we've read in less than a week¹.
 The spatial repetition feature, 'Growth Cycle', prevents you from forgetting the practical takeaways from any Growth Note².

-To nurture your life's journey you can first first let go of and avoid unhealthy behaviors.
-Afterwards, you can pick up new healthy habits.
-Lastly, you can take steps that will pay off in the future.
+To nurture your life's journey you can first avoid unhealthy behaviors.
+Second, you can pick up new healthy habits.
+Third, you can take steps that will pay off in the future.
 Every single Growth Note has been designed with these principles of change in mind, under the theme of nature.

 For every book featured, you'll also find the most impactful passages and a rating out of ten to help you decide whether it's worth buying and studying more deeply.
 In that sense, Growth Notes doubles as a shortcut to wisdom and a book review service, all within a library that's growing with more books each month.